chizy7/PinnacleMM/docs/architecture/persistence.md

 - Maintains journals and snapshots for multiple trading instruments
 - Orchestrates the recovery process during system startup
+- Stores and provides access to recovered order books
 - Performs maintenance such as journal compaction
 - Manages the persistence data directory structure

+#### Order Book Recovery API

+The Persistence Manager provides a complete API for managing recovered order books:

+- `recoverState()` - Performs full recovery (snapshots + journals)
+- `getRecoveredOrderBook(symbol)` - Retrieves a specific recovered order book
+- `getAllRecoveredOrderBooks()` - Returns all recovered order books as a map
+- `hasRecoveredOrderBooks()` - Checks if any order books were recovered
+- `clearRecoveredOrderBooks()` - Clears recovered order books after use

+All recovered order books are stored in memory after recovery and can be retrieved by the application for immediate use.

 ## Data Flow